Ariake Kambara: Early life

 Ariake was born in Tokyo.
-His father, an ex-samurai from Higo province, was a close associate of Etō Shimpei and active in the Meiji Restoration.
-His real name was Kambara Hayao.
+His father, a former samurai from Higo Province, was a close associate of Etō Shimpei and active in the Meiji Restoration.
 He was so sickly as an infant that his parents waited for a full year to officially register his name with the local government.
-He moved to Tokyo together with Ōki Takatō and his mistress, leaving his wife in Higō.
+He moved to Tokyo together with Ōki Takatō and his mistress, leaving his wife in Higo.

 Literary career

-While still at middle school, Ariake developed an interest in the works of Byron and Heine, and began writing poetry in a similar style.
-In 1894, he started a literary journal called Ochibo Zōshi ("Gleaners’Notes") together with Hayashida Shuncho and Yamagishi Kayo, in which he serialized his first novel, Autumn Mountain Village (秋の山ざと, ”Aki no Yamazato”).
-He escaped military conscription during the First Sino-Japanese War as he failed the physical examination.
+While still in middle school, Ariake developed an interest in the works of Byron and Heine, and he began writing poetry in a similar style.
+In 1894, he started a literary journal called Ochibo Zōshi ("Gleaners’ Notes") together with Hayashida Shuncho and Yamagishi Kayo, in which he serialized his first novel, Autumn Mountain Village (秋の山ざと, ”Aki no Yamazato”).
+He escaped military conscription during the First Sino-Japanese War because he failed the physical examination.

 In 1898, Ariake won first prize in a Yomiuri Shimbun contest with his second novel Great Mercy (大慈悲, Daijihi), which was highly praised by one of the judges, Ozaki Kōyō.
 However, Ariake gave up prose and decided to concentrate only on poetry for the rest of his literary career.

-His first anthology, Young Leaves (草わかば, "Kusawakaba"), was published in 1902, and borrowed themes from the ancient Japanese chronicles Kojiki and Fudoki.
+His first anthology, Young Leaves (草わかば, "Kusawakaba"), was published in 1902.
+It borrowed themes from the ancient Japanese chronicles Kojiki and Fudoki.
 However, the style of his works exhibited influence from western poets, such as John Keats and Dante Gabriel Rossetti.
-He followed with a second anthology of lyrical poetry called Dokugen Aika in 1903.
-In this anthology, he also included Japanese translations of the works of Keats, in which he attempted to follow the rhyming pattern of the original sonnet, but resorting to many archaic and difficult words.
+He followed with a second anthology of lyrical poetry called Dokugen Aika (独絃哀歌) in 1903.
+In this anthology, he also included Japanese translations of works by Keats, in which he attempted to follow the rhyming pattern of the original sonnet, but he resorted to many archaic and difficult words.

-Ariake served as the manager of a popular writer's salon called Ryudōkai, which was started in November 1904, by art critic Iwamura Toru at a French restaurant called Ryudōken in Azabu, Tokyo.
-Ariake and Iwamura were friends, and Ariake made contact with numerous people in the contemporary literary work, including Kunikida Doppo, Katai Tayama, Shimazaki Tōson, Masamune Hakuchō, through his job as manager of the Ryudōken.
+Ariake served as the manager of a popular writers' salon called Ryūdōkai, which was started in November 1904, by art critic Iwamura Tōru at a French restaurant called Ryūdōken in Azabu, Tokyo.
+Ariake and Iwamura were friends, and Ariake made contact with numerous people in the contemporary literary world, including Kunikida Doppo, Tayama Katai, Shimazaki Tōson, and Masamune Hakuchō, through his job as manager of the Ryūdōken.